novuhq/examples/novu-workflows/react/feedback-reviews/README.md

 3. Open a new terminal and run `npx novu@latest dev`

 ## Visual look of the workflow

-A non-technical person can edit the step controls to modify the notification content.

 Step Controls
 ![Step controls](https://github.com/novuhq/examples/assets/2946769/958f495f-8ec1-44b8-85b0-699514b34d3e)